 One should get the installation done in co-ordination with local energy supplier or from the qualified electrician in accordance with local regulations.

 Yes, it is possible to charge an EV with a photovoltaic system (PV).
 However, due to the intermittent nature of solar power and limited performance of the solar PV system, it is advisable to have it in addition to normal network charging.
 The size of the usual home electricity storage systems or the electricity storage in PV systems are designed only for household needs and therefore may be too small to be able to charge an EV.
 The excess electricity from the PV system can, however, be charged into an EV when it is plugged in and not exporting energy to external power grid.

-The best way to find the public charging station is to look in the app of your EMSP or CPO.
+The best way to find the public charging station is to look in the app of your Electric Mobility Service Provider (EMSP) or Charge Point Operator (CPO).
 The EMSP / CPO provides a search and find option for nearest available charging point to their end users.

 One may also use the local or national level maps of the charging stations developed by local authorities to search of public charging stations along the route.
 Many EVs also have built in navigation systems which show the next available charging station on a defined route.

 Previously EMSP provided restricted access to their charging stations network only to their customers with a valid contract using an access key (rfid, chargecard, etc).
 The customers will be charged in accordance with the subscription or charge contract signed with the EMSP.

 However, many countries have now brought specific ordinances to allow open access to all the public charging stations.
 This allows the EV users to access all the public charging points and enable them to pay directly using the debit / credit cards, apps, cash, etc. The directives also obliges the EMSPs and CPOs to display the charging prices before the charge process starts.